guidobouman/thesis/Documents/GraduationPlan/Competency overview.markdown

 * Thesis plan
 * A conclusion in the thesis
 * Reflection
-* Indept self reflection based on different reflection techniques
+* In dept self reflection based on different reflection techniques
 * Peer reflection of each other
 * And git log